starstarstar17/reproducible-research_homework/README.md

 a) The table containing the data for the dsDNA viruses has 33 rows and 13 columns.

 b) To fit a linear model to the virus data, a logarithmic transformation can be applied.
-This transformation was applied to the Posit Cloud code.
+This transformation was applied to 'Virion Volume' and 'Genome Length' variables on the Posit Cloud code.

 c)
 * The exponent (β) and scaling factor (α) of the allometric law for dsDNA viruses can be obtained by fitting a linear model to the virus data and inputting the relevant linear coefficients into the allometric equation:

    $V = \alpha L^{\beta}$

    The exponent (β) represents the rate of scaling between genome length and virion volume and is obtained from the coefficient for log genome length.

    **exponent (β) = 1.52 (2.d.p)**
-   p-value = 6.44 x 10^-10, highly statistically significant
+   p-value = 6.44 x 10^-10 -> highly statistically significant

    The scaling factor (α) adjusts the proportionality based on the units and biological constraints and is obtained from exponentiating the intercept from the linear coefficient    summary.

    **scaling factor (α) = 1180.12**
-   p-value = 2.28 x 10^-10, highly statistically significant.
+   p-value = 2.28 x 10^-10 -> highly statistically significant.

 * Compared to the values found in Table 2 of the paper, β = 1.52 (1.16–1.87) and α = 1,182 (246–5,675), the exponent that I computed was the same and the scaling factor only 2 less.